 What’s more amazing about the results was the PR strategy behind it, or more accurately, the absence of one.
 At least in the traditional sense circa 2009.

 There was no press release to kick off the campaign.
 No pitch letter.
 No fact sheets.
 If anything, the campaign only lacked basic PR building blocks, it had an element of mystery or even confusion.
 In fact, you’d be hard pressed to find an online newsroom, in the traditional sense, on the company’s Web site at grasshopper.com.
 No one at Grasshopper, Inc. carries the words “public relations” or “marketing” in their title.

 The next best thing?
-Jonathan Kay, whose title is “ambassador of buzz” — and though at first brush it might sound a bit contrived — when you speak to him it’s quite clear it is not: Kay’s background is in recruiting, not in marketing or PR.
+Jonathan Kay, whose title is “ambassador of buzz” and though at first brush it might sound a bit contrived — when you speak to him it’s quite clear it is not: Kay’s background is in recruiting, not in marketing or PR.
 He’s got people skills, he says.
 (Note: In 2009, creative titles like this one were not the norm they are today).

 “PR to me is talking to the community.
 I want him (Kay) talking to people and having conversations,” said David Hauser, co-founder and CTO of Grasshopper, Inc. “We are not doing things like everyone else.”

 What’s in a company name?